The Guest Cottage

 When the shelves are cleared, the guest vanishes, and the Cottage waits again, swaying slightly in the trees, as though nothing ever happened at all.

-January at the Guest Cottage
+April at the Guest Cottage

 The Stag’s Vigil Candle